hattieonline/being/content/en/docs/prologue/September.md

 _something or other, maybe god, but at least devout luckiness_

 i&#39;d prefer not to care how i write my poetry
-it&#39;s like i&#39;m talking myself into a in flow state immersive
+it&#39;s like i&#39;m talking myself into a flow state immersive
 o, pour from my pen / no my type /
 is it because i type that i cannot muster
 a poetic anything? or, conversely

-who am i to say that anything is poetic or not poetic because poetry is
+who am i to say that anything is or is not poetic because poetry is

 when i stand beneath a world that towers over me,
 there is a feeling i&#39;ve never felt and at this point
 i&#39;ve felt it enough to know that i can feel it again-- i&#39;ve never not.